Adam Banton

 Adam and his music have been featured in a series of BMX videos spanning over 15 years.
 He has released four full-length albums and his third on vinyl most recently.
 Adam has been a featured athlete on Fuel TV's Daily Habit, performing from his self-titled first recording Adam Banton and his second Songs from Here and There.
 Additionally, he was a featured athlete and music performer on Props Rock n Roll Road Fools (tour) that also aired on Fuel TV.

 He is also part owner of The Biker and Baker granola launched in 2018.
-Setting out to provide Organic and gluten free granola with anti-inflammatory ingredients resulting in unique flavor profiles.
-Adding to a list of accomplishments he makes music like his latest fourth full-length album "INDIVISIBLE" Adam can be found working on short, original compositions that can be heard throughout the BMX and action sports industry.
+Which set out to provide Organic and gluten free granola with anti-inflammatory ingredients.
+He makes music like his latest fourth full-length album "INDIVISIBLE" Adam can be found working on short, original compositions that can be heard throughout the BMX and action sports industry.
 He cites his father and his uncle, as major musical influences.